AdobeDocs/deliverability-learn.en/help/additional-resources/Unsubscribe-Do's-and-Do-Not's.md

 **DO:** Allow your subscribers to dictate the relationship.

-+ It’s okay to give your subscribers options – this can be managed through a preference center/opt down initiative.
++ It's okay to give your subscribers options – this can be managed through a preference center/opt down initiative.

 **DO:** Use a List Unsubscribe header in your email templates so that email clients (for example: gmail.com) that display unsubscribe links at the top of the email are easily found where the user is accustomed to looking for unsubscribes.

-   + Click [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html) to read more about industry initiatives regarding one click unsubscribe.

-## The Do Not’s
+## The Do Not's

-**DO NOT:** Bury the unsubscribe link in your content in the hopes that subscribers will ‘give up’ out of frustration.
+**DO NOT:** Bury the unsubscribe link in your content in the hopes that subscribers will 'give up' out of frustration.

 + This is a poor end-user experience and could lead to increased complaints, which can negatively impact your deliverability and reputation.